-- a.
-Managing Editors are responsible for ensuring the near-perfect form of all citations in articles published by the Journal. - b.
-Managing Editors are specifically responsible for: - Supervising and reviewing editing and citation checking performed by the Staff; - ii.
+- 1. Managing Editors are responsible for ensuring the near-perfect form of all citations in articles published by the Journal. - 2.
+Managing Editors are specifically responsible for: - a.
+Supervising and reviewing editing and citation checking performed by the Staff; - b.
+Evaluating materials submitted during the Write-On Process; - c.
+Evaluating Staff notes or comments submitted to the Journal through the Student Publication Program at the direction of the Senior Note & Comment Editor; and - d.
 Attending all Journal meetings unless prior notice of absence is given to the Editor-in-Chief.

-9. Note & Comment Editors
+C. Note & Comment Editors

-- a.
-Note & Comment Editors are responsible for supervising and working with the Staff to develop the skills necessary for scholarly research and writing. - b.
-Note & Comment Editors are specifically responsible for: - i.
-Meeting frequently with their student writers to develop a topic, thesis, outline, rough draft, etc. of a note or comment; - ii.
-Participating in programs and workshops to develop their own writing, editing, and teaching skills; - iii.
-Editing all drafts of Staff manuscripts; - iv.
-Performing thorough stylistic and substantive editing of Staff manuscripts before submission for publication; - v.
-Evaluating the student pieces submitted for the Student Writing Competition and selecting the new staff writers in conjunction with the Senior Note & Comment Editor and Editor-in-Chief; - vi.
-Assisting the Senior Note & Comment Editor with the Student Publication Program in conducting the writing competition; and - vii.
+- Note & Comment Editors are responsible for supervising and working with the Staff to develop the skills necessary for scholarly research and writing. - 2.
+Note & Comment Editors are specifically responsible for: - a.
+Meeting frequently with their student writers to develop a topic, thesis, outline, rough draft, etc. of a note or comment; - b.
+Participating in programs and workshops to develop their own writing, editing, and teaching skills; - c.
+Editing all drafts of Staff manuscripts; - d.
+Performing thorough stylistic and substantive editing of Staff manuscripts before submission for publication; - e.
+Evaluating materials submitted during the Write-On Process; - f.
+Evaluating Staff notes or comments submitted to the Journal through the Student Publication Program at the direction of the Senior Note & Comment Editor; - g.
+Assisting the Senior Note & Comment Editor with the Student Publication Program; and - h.
 Attending all Journal meetings unless prior notice of absence is given to the Editor-in-Chief.

-10. Associate Editors
+VI.
+Duties of Associate Editors

-- Associate Editors are responsible for assisting the Editor-in-Chief and Senior Members by carrying out duties specifically delegated by the Editor-in-Chief. - b.
-The Editor-in-Chief may designate specific Associate Editors to serve as Associate Articles Editors, Associate Managing Editors, or any other Associate position to aid the Senior Board.
+- A. Associate Editors are responsible for assisting the Editor-in-Chief and Senior Editorial Board Members by carrying out duties specifically delegated by the Editor-in-Chief. - B. Associate Editorships are to be held by Staff Members in addition to Staff Member duties.